prajwalDU/Bike-sharing-demand-prdiction-prajwal/README.md

 Checking VIF score for all independent values.
 And, removing where VIF score is higher.

-And, again plot the heatmap using seaborn with our dependent variable.
+And, again ploting the heatmap using seaborn with our dependent variable.